ianrastall/StockfishCompiler/README.md

 %LOCALAPPDATA%\StockfishCompiler\logs\app-YYYY-MM-DD.log
 ```

-Use `OpenLogs.bat` to quickly open the logs folder.
+You can open the logs folder directly from File Explorer by pasting the path above into the address bar.

 ## License